eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_parameter_server.rst

     The following options can be configured:

-    - notify_changed_over_dds: Publish parameter e  vents to other ROS 2 nodes as well.
+    - notify_changed_over_dds: Publish parameter events to other ROS 2 nodes as well.
     - max_params: Maximum number of parameters allowed on the ``rclc_parameter_server_t`` object.
     - allow_undeclared_parameters: Allows creation of parameters from external parameter clients.
 A new parameter will be created if a ``set`` operation is requested on a non-existing parameter.
     - low_mem_mode: Reduces the memory used by the parameter server, functionality constrains are applied.